 “Ponies” is a misnomer.
 The herd are mostly made of adults, although their diet doesn’t allow them to grow very large.
 The myth is their ancestors washed ashore from a floundering Spanish galleon, only to make their homes here.
 More likely, they are descended from horses left unattended by tax evaders who tried to hide their wealth on the island…only to lose them in the wild.
 But that’s not nearly as cool a story, so the Spanish myth persists.

-I prefer the quieter Virginia side.
-You enter the Virginia half of Assateague via Chincoteague Island, home to a small community stacked with small shops and B&Bs.
-This is the setting of Misty of Chincoteague, a popular children’s book back in the 50s.
+I prefer the quieter Virginia side, an hour south.
+You enter the Virginia side of Assateague via Chincoteague Island, home to a small community stacked with small shops and B&Bs.
+This is the setting of Misty of Chincoteague, a popular children’s book back in the 1950s.

 Horses on Virginia side are fenced in and can usually only be seen at a distance – for their protection, no doubt.
 It’s not unusual to see long lines of cars parked along the road, their windows down and phones & cameras taking in the view.